 1. Belgian Flax Linen and Cotton Velvet Duvet Cover--West Elm

 2. Crinkle Velvet Duvet Cover and Shams--West Elm

 3. Velvet Tufted Quilt and Shams--Pottery Barn

 Used to be that florals were reserved for spring.
 Not so much anymore.
 Both in fashion and in home decor, fall florals in rich colors make a bold statement in your bedding.
 Add in some texture like embroidery or fringe and our boho selves are in heaven.
-In an interesting twist, as we usually stick to white sheets all year round, these watercolor floral sheets layered with a faux fur blanket have us giddy with the prospect of an afternoon nap.
+In an interesting twist, as we usually stick to white sheets all year round, these floral sheets have us giddy with the prospect of an afternoon nap.